Get Schooled

 How does my placement test score affect my education?

 First and foremost: You cannot fail a placement test!
 While the idea of taking these tests can be daunting, they’re just used to ensure you’re enrolled in the right classes to succeed.
 It is important, however, to prepare and study for these tests so that you’re placed into the right courses.
-If you’re not well prepared, there is a chance you could be placed in a lower-level course, meaning you’ll have to spend more time (and money) in classes to be able to graduate or receive your degree.
+If you’re not well-prepared, there is a chance you could be placed in a lower-level course, meaning you’ll have to spend more time and money in classes to receive your degree.

 Are college placement tests free?